julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 To early peoples, this unmoving light meant cosmic suspension—
 a crack in ordinary time.

-In that stillness, witches listened.
+And in that stillness, witches listened.

 The air carried more than wind:
 omens, ancestral voices, half-waking visions.
+In some old mountain villages, people swore the snow itself felt watchful.

 This temporal stillness is why the solstice became the gateway into: